 The Law Board normally meets at noon in the Manhattan’s City Commission meeting room at 11th and Poyntz on the third Monday of each month, except when that Monday is a legal holiday.
 In those instances the meeting is generally held on the following day at noon.
 Special meetings are also occasionally scheduled and advertised well in advance to address non-routine issues such as formulation of the budget.
 All members of the public are invited to attend and an opportunity for public comment is scheduled during each meeting.
 Accommodations are available for individuals with disabilities.
 For those unable to attend in person, all meetings at City Hall are also broadcast on local cable access television and online by clicking here.
+Past meetings are available to watch for the previous calendar year at the same location.
 Law Board Meetings will be rebroadcast at 7:00 p.m.
 Thursday and 11:00 a.m.
 Saturday the same week of the live broadcast.
 RCPD will also archive the past several meetings on this website.

 Contact Current Law Board Members